bramziltzer/5200_library_project/README.md

 Use the data import feature of MySQLWorkbench to import the dump file 'library_system_dump.sql', which creates the database and inserts sample data.

 Finally, navigate to the project folder containing 'main.py' and run the application in the command line using 'python3 city_library_system.py'.

+Use the root username and password for your MySQL server to log in.